 Since we now know Irish poker laws allow you to play online.
 The question, therefore, is what are the best online real money poker sites Ireland has to offer?
 Some of the top Irish poker sites to look out for are:

 Poker is legal in Ireland, regardless of the setting.
 In other words, you can play live or online poker.
 Ireland is identical to the UK in this regard.
 The Gaming and Lotteries Act doesn’t prohibit poker, nor does it distinguish between games of luck and skill.
 Therefore, any licenced venue can offer live poker games.

-On thing to note is that the Irish Gaming and Lotteries Act was amended in 2019.
+One thing to note is that the Irish Gaming and Lotteries Act was amended in 2019.
 The updated laws came into effect in December 2020 but, as of yet, there are no specific rules and regulations for poker.
-This means that all forms of poker fall under the general laws of gambling in Ireland.
-This means anyone aged 18 or older can play poker at any venue authorised by the Irish Government and the local Garda Síochána (police force).
+This means that all forms of poker fall under the general laws of gambling in Ireland, meaning anyone aged 18 or older can play poker at any venue authorised by the Irish Government and the local Garda Síochána (police force).

 Address: 2 Millview, Clondalkin, Dublin 22, D22 V265, Ireland